AhmetFarukTUNC/Octave---Yapay-Zeka/README.md

-# Octave - Yapay Zeka
+# Octave - Artifical Intelligent
  You can ai codes that i wrote and basic expression in this language.This language is octave language.